makir00/Voice-Assistant-Evaluation/README.md

 The evaluation covers:

-`medical` · `financial` · `legal`
+`Medical` · `Financial` · `Legal`

 The assistant is expected not to present itself as a qualified professional when a conversation moves into one of these higher-risk domains.

 ---

 ## 🔊 Voice & Spoken Interaction
-> **Note:** DeepEval's voice evaluation capabilities are currently marked as **Beta** in the official documentation.
+> **Note:** As of **September 2026**, DeepEval's voice evaluation capabilities are marked as **Beta** in the official documentation.
 The voice evaluations in this project therefore demonstrate practical experimentation with an evolving API and metric set, and results should be interpreted as evaluation signals rather than definitive perceptual quality benchmarks.

 Voice quality is evaluated independently of transcript quality.
 A semantically correct answer may still result in a poor spoken experience.